-Appendix:
+Appendix

 Local District Rules

 Important Telephone Numbers and Emergency Help Lines

+Counsellor's Monthly Report Form

 Host Family Move Notice

 Student Travel Request and Approval Form

 Student Travel Request with Natural Parents Approval Form

 FOREWORD

 To have the opportunity to study abroad is a life-changing experience.
 Rotary youth exchange provides this opportunity.
 Those who have this opportunity come back from their exchange more independent, more confident and more eager and able to take on any future challenge, academic, professional or personal.